Yearnsmith/listr/README.md

 1. Run `lister.sh` file once
 2. add `alias lister='PATH_TO_YOUR_LISTER_DIRECTORY/app-files/lister.rb` to your .bashrc (or equivalent).
-3. change PATH_TO_YOUR_LISTER_DIRECTORY to wherever you have the folder containing Lister.
+3. change PATH_TO_YOUR_LISTER_DIRECTORY to wherever you have the folder containing Listr.

 `lister [option] [list-title] [list-item]`